Photo © John Ternan Calgary Zoo

 IUCN is the only environmental organization affiliated with the UN General Assembly as it integrates government, non-government, and indigenous organizations to provide expertise regarding nature and associated implications for humanity.
 IUCN’s Red Listing Process yields the globally authoritative list of imperiled species and its methodology is used by most countries to determine national lists of species at risk.
 The IUCN SSC includes a small number of disciplinary groups that deal with overarching issues such as climate change, wildlife health, and sustainable use.

 The CTSG is one of IUCN’s disciplinary groups, with member representation spanning all continents.
-CTSG is headquartered at the Calgary Zoological Society in Canada in partnership with the Environment Agency of Abu Dhabi.
+CTSG is headquartered at the Wilder Institute in Canada in partnership with the Environment Agency of Abu Dhabi.
 CTSG developed IUCN SSC Guidelines for Reintroductions and Other Conservation Translocations, which are now available in 8 languages and have been integrated into government policy in many regions.
 These guidelines are applicable to all species on Earth, conservation translocations have been conducted for over 1500 species, and the diversity of objectives, species, and countries of application continues to increase.
 CTSG advances science, informs government policy, trains practitioners, and promotes the application of conservation translocations to benefit nature.
 Such activities acknowledge social, cultural, political, and economic considerations and often align to enhance tangible benefits to society.